textadventures/quest/docs/quest5_7.md

 ### Colours

-You can now set the background to blend from one colour at the top to another at the bottom.
+You can now set the background to blend from one colour at the top to another at the bottom (but it does not look so good with a borderless command bar).
 You can set both the margins and the page background colour, as well as the status bar and game border.

 ### Other changes